elmohaya/Data_Warehouse/README.md

 ## How to Run The Code
 First, create_tables file is run such that it can drop all previous tables and create them again by executing the list of queries written in sql_queries.
-Afterthat, etl.py file is run such that the staging face is active which will activate the insertion face next.
+Afterthat, etl.py file is run such that the staging face is active which will next activate the insertion face next.
 Hence, our dimentional tables will be created in the cloud.